justauser698/localhost-server-in-cpp/README.md

-this is rewriten in cpp
+this is rewriten in cpp only for 64 bit for now